Azure Miles Records ~ the Music of Michael Robinson

 At one point, George said that if we had been in science class together, I would be the honor student, and he would be the one who accidently causes an explosion.
 It was intended to be self-depreciating, and a compliment towards me.
 In fact, I had very little interest in science and math while in school, and I was the last person in the world to become involved with computers.
 For me, the computer is simply an extension of my imagination; it allows me to realize my musical impulses.

-Turning to Bob Longhi at another juncture, Harrison asked what the last name of my father was, and without pausing, Bob retorted in his typically direct and matter of fact manner: "Mr. Robinson."
+Turning to Bob Longhi at another juncture, Harrison enquired about the name of my father, and without skipping a beat, Bob retorted in his typically direct and matter of fact manner: "Mr. Robinson."

 When I brought up the subject of surrealistic art, a personal favorite, inspired by his Magritte T-shirt, George seemed unfamiliar, or uninterested discussing the artists associated with that period, so I quickly dropped it.